mui/material-ui/docs/src/pages/customization/palette/palette.md

 ## Palette colors

-A color intention is a mapping of a palette color to a given intention within your application.
 The theme exposes the following palette colors (accessible under `theme.palette.`):

 - _primary_ - used to represent primary interface elements for a user.
 It's the color displayed most frequently across your app's screens and components.